swiftlang/swift-package-manager/Documentation/Usage.md

 `foo/foo.h`.
 It is very important however that those headers do include their dependent headers, otherwise when the modules are imported into Swift the dependent modules will not get imported automatically and link errors will happen.
-If these link errors occur to consumers of a package that consumes your package the link errors can be especially difficult to debug.
+If these link errors occur for consumers of a package that consumes your package, the link errors can be especially difficult to debug.

 ### Cross-platform Module Maps

 Module maps must contain absolute paths, thus they are not cross-platform.
 We intend to provide a solution for this in the package manager.
-Long term we hope that system libraries and system packagers will provide module maps and thus this component of the package manager will become redundant.
+In the long term, we hope that system libraries and system packagers will provide module maps and thus this component of the package manager will become redundant.

-*Notably* the above steps will not work if you installed JPEG and JasPer with [Homebrew](http://brew.sh) since the files will be installed to `/usr/local` for now adapt the paths, but as said, we plan to support basic relocations like these.
+*Notably* the above steps will not work if you installed JPEG and JasPer with [Homebrew](http://brew.sh) since the files will be installed to `/usr/local`.
+For now adapt the paths, but as said, we plan to support basic relocations like these.

 ### Module Map Versioning

 Version the module maps semantically.
 The meaning of semantic version is less clear here, so use your best judgement.
-Do not follow the version of the system library the module map represents, version the module map(s) independently.
+Do not follow the version of the system library the module map represents; version the module map(s) independently.

 Follow the conventions of system packagers; for example, the debian package for python3 is called python3, as there is not a single package for python and